 Relion Grape (oral/injection)

-Glucose is a form of natural sugar that is normally produced by the liver.
-Glucose is a source of energy, and all the cells and organs in your body need glucose to function properly.
-Glucose as a medication is given either by mouth (orally) or by injection.
+Relion Grape is a form of natural sugar that is normally produced by the liver.
+This medicine is a source of energy, and all the cells and organs in your body need this medicine to function properly.
+This medicine as a medication is given either by mouth (orally) or by injection.

-Glucose is used to treat very low blood sugar (hypoglycemia), most often in people with diabetes mellitus.
-Glucose is given by injection to treat insulin shock (low blood sugar caused by using insulin and then not eating a meal or eating enough food afterward).
-This medicine works by quickly increasing the amount of glucose in your blood.
+Relion Grape is used to treat very low blood sugar (hypoglycemia), most often in people with diabetes mellitus.
+This medicine is given by injection to treat insulin shock (low blood sugar caused by using insulin and then not eating a meal or eating enough food afterward).
+Relion Grape works by quickly increasing the amount of glucose in your blood.

-Glucose is also used to provide carbohydrate calories to a person who cannot eat because of illness, trauma, or other medical condition.
-Glucose is sometimes given to people who are sick from drinking too much alcohol.
+Relion Grape is also used to provide carbohydrate calories to a person who cannot eat because of illness, trauma, or other medical condition.
+This medicine is sometimes given to people who are sick from drinking too much alcohol.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.